 How to Tell If Someone Is Abusing Opioids

 If you think someone you love is abusing opioids, you should look for specific signs.
-It’s important to remember that these signs can be subtle and may not be immediately apparent.
+It’s important to remember that these signs of substance abuse can be subtle and may not be immediately apparent.

 Mood or Behavior Changes